bayezidmir/manufacturer-website-client-side-bayezidmir/README.md

-# E-collection
+# Electronic-collection

-This site is about car triyars.
-Here the amazing header footer login page is beautifully designed.
-It has done the work of back end, authentication live site link:
+This site is about Electronic Collections.
+Header and footer is designed following state-of the art design.
+The whole project is build using back end and Front end, authentication. live site link isa as follows:

-This project was bootstrapped with [E-collection](https://t-collection-eaf74.web.app).
+This project was bootstrapped with [Electronic-collection](https://elcl-bc6cc.web.app/).

-# The libraries and frameworks that I used to do this project:
+# The libraries and frameworks that has been used:

 <li>React</li>
+<li>MongoDB for Database</li>
+<li>Firebase for authentication</li>
 <li>react-hot-toast</li>
+<li>stripe for payment</li>
-<li>Firebase for authentication</li>
+<li>MongoDB for Database</li>
 <li>Node for backEnd</li>
-<li>MongoDB for Database</li>
 <li>react hook form</li>
-<li>stripe for payment</li>
-<li>MongoDB for Database</li>

-# t-collection
+# Electronic-collection